-BTC Member Associations should ensure that parents/carers, young people and adults at risk are provided with a printed version of the organisation's complaints and disciplinary procedures.
-The BTC will notify parents/carers, young people and adults at risk that copies of the procedures can found on the BTC website or requested in a printed version.
-Where concerns arise about an instructors suitability to work with children and adults at risk a referral will be made to the DBS.
+BTC Member Associations should ensure that parents/carers, young people are provided with a printed version of the organisation's complaints and disciplinary procedures.
+The BTC will notify parents/carers, young people that copies of the procedures can found on the BTC website or requested in a printed version.
+Where concerns arise about an instructors suitability to work with children a referral will be made to the DBS.